On the 3-3-1 Landau pole: Symmetry Matching Conditions and Symmetric RGE

 \section{Symmetry Matching Conditions and Symmetric RGE}

-To motivate this section, consider the 331 Model as an extension of the SM.
-In this scenario, the ocurring breaking pattern is

-At the unknown scale $E_\text{high}$, the 331 symmetry is broken down to the SM symmetry, after which, at $E_\text{low}$, which is to be identified with the electroweak scale, the usual breaking occurs.
-To run the coupling constant with the Renormalization Group Equation (RGE), we need to match the theory across the symmetry thresholds.
-Since this sort of matching conditions can be a source of confusion, we discuss them in some detail.

-At $E_\text{high}$, $g_{2L}$ and $g_Y$ are to be matched to $g_{3L}$ and $g_X$ above.
-As will be seen, the relations implied by this construction didactically illustrate the general pattern, which can be subdivided into two rules depending on the embedding structure of the groups.
-Consider the breaking pattern $G_1 \times G_2 \times \cdots \times G_n \to G$, with respective coupling constants $g_1,g_2,\cdots g_n$ and $g$, where all factors are simple.
-In this case, at the breaking scale, the matching conditions for $g$ may fall into two useful categories \cite{Georgi:1977wk}:
+Matching theories across thresholds at which the symmetry is altered is a topic tied to some confusion, which is why we succinctly discuss it.
+Consider the breaking pattern $G_1 \times G_2 \times \cdots \times G_n \to G$, where all factors are simple, with respective coupling constants $g_1,g_2,\cdots g_n$ and $g$.
+In this case, at the breaking scale, the matching conditions for $g$ usually fall into one of the following two categories \cite{Georgi:1977wk}:

-\begin{enumerate} \item $G \in G_1$
+\begin{enumerate} \item $G \subset G_1$